reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ```java
 List<@Email String> emails;
 ```
-This here is our definition of local variable *emails* which accept incoming strings at one point in time.
+This is a definition of a list of email addresses.
 We use `@Email` annotation that ensures that every record inside this list is in the desired format.

-For more information about type annotations please refer to [oracle page.](https://docs.oracle.com/javase/tutorial/java/annotations/type_annotations.html)
+For more information about type annotations please refer to [the docs](https://docs.oracle.com/javase/tutorial/java/annotations/type_annotations.html).

 ### Repeating Annotations
-#### Creating Repeating Annotation
+#### Creating a Repeating Annotation
 Let us imagine we have an application with fully implemented security.
 It has different levels of authorization.
-Even though we implemented everything carefully, we want to make sure that we log every unauthorized attempt.
+Even though we implemented everything carefully, we want to make sure that we log every unauthorized action.
 On each unauthorized action, we are sending an email to the owner of the company and our security admin group email.

 This is where we can use repeatable annotations:
 ```java